Diamond Dogs: Reissues

 Diamond Dogs has been reissued several times.
 Although the original 1974 vinyl releases featured a gatefold cover, some later LP versions such as RCA's 1980 US reissue presented the album in a standard non-gatefold sleeve.
 The album was first released on CD in the mid-1980s by RCA, with censored cover art.
 The German (for the European market) and Japanese (for the US market) masters, sourced from different tapes, are not identical.
 Dr. Toby Mountain at Northeastern Digital, in Southborough, Massachusetts, remastered Diamond Dogs from the original master tapes for Rykodisc in 1990, released with two bonus tracks and the original, uncensored, artwork.
 It was again remastered in 1999 by Peter Mew at Abbey Road Studios for EMI and Virgin Records, and once more released with no bonus tracks.

 In 2004, a 2-disc version was released by EMI/Virgin.
 The third in a series of 30th Anniversary 2CD Editions (along with Ziggy Stardust and Aladdin Sane), this release included a remastered version of the album on the first disc.
 The second disc contains eight tracks, five of which had been released previously with the Sound + Vision box set in 1989 or as bonus tracks on the 1990–92 Rykodisc/EMI reissues.
 In 2016, the album was remastered for the Who Can I Be Now?
 (1974–1976) box set.
 It was released on CD and vinyl, and in digital formats, both as part of this compilation and separately.

 Track listing

-All tracks written by David Bowie, except "Rock 'n' Roll with Me", co-written by Warren Peace.
+All tracks written by David Bowie, except "Rock 'n' Roll with Me", lyrics by Bowie; music by Bowie and Geoff MacCormack.